What is Content Management Systems (CMS)?

 Benefits of CMS platforms in businesses

-Online Marketing (e-commerce websites) – There are various CMS platforms which you can use to create your store.
+Online Marketing (e-commerce websites) – There are various CMS platforms that you can use to create your store.
 It can either be your own personal store or a platform to advertise other people’s businesses and services.
 A shopping cart plugin/module/extension can also be integrated into an existing website.

 All Businesses – Websites have become necessary for all kinds of businesses, you can advertise what the company is about and what it offers.

-Restaurants – There are CMS platforms suitable for restaurants and can be used to add, update menus, create coupons, offers, and customers can make reservations online at ease.
+Restaurants – There are CMS platforms suitable for restaurants and can be used to add, update menus, create coupons, and offers, and customers can make reservations online at ease.

 Open Source CMS

-Open Source CMS is the kind that their source code is visible and open to the public.
+Open Source CMS is the kind that source code is visible and open to the public.
 You can easily change the codes used to suit your preferences and the styles used.

 Advantages of Open Source CMS

 Open source CMS is flexible and can fit the needs of many businesses due to its wide variety of options.
-This mainly works with the use of certain features, extensions, add-ons and plugins created by the community of developers.
+This mainly works with the use of certain features, extensions, add-ons, and plugins created by the community of developers.